Muthummkumar/Multithreading-QT/README.md

-# Rendering a graphical sphere using ThreadPool
+# Rendering a graphical sphere using Multithreading (Eventloop & ThreadPool)